codefog/contao-haste/README.md

 HasteForm has been designed to ease working with Contao forms in the front end.

-This extension is compatible with Contao 3.
-For extension compatible with Contao 2 please use version 1.x.
+This extension is compatible with Contao 3.1+ only.

 Contributors